 The 2019 season ended with the Vaqueros winning the Region 1 Championship, the Western District Chanpionship and the NJCAA World Series NATIONAL CHAMPIONSHIP.
 2019 is one of 3 Central Arizona teams to win a National Championships joining the 1976 & 2002 clubs.
-For his efforts, Gilich was named Western District Coach of the Year and was awarded the prestigious Bus Bergman National Coach of the Year.
+For his efforts, Gilich was named Western District Coach of the Year, was awarded the prestigious Walter "Bus" Bergman JUCO World Series Coach of the Tournament and ABCA National Coach of the Year.
 The Vaqueros finished the year 50-20 including winning 19 of their last 21 games as well as fighting off 12 elimination games in pursuit of their 3rd national title.

 In only his second year as head coach, the Vaqueros won the ACCAC Conference championship and Gilich was awarded ACCAC Coach of the Year.

 He currently owns the best winning percentage among all coaches in the history of the program (.711) with a 219-89 record and started the 2016 campaign with 17 consecutive wins.
 In his five years, 28 players have been selected ALL-ACCAC, 1 named ACCAC Player of the Year (Caleb Henderson), 1 NJCAA All American (Grant Townsend), 1 NJCAA Rawlings Gold Glove (Pikai Winchester), 15 players drafted and 75 have committed to four-year universities.